-DESIGN AND TECHNOLOGY Unit Value ATAR Category
+DESIGN AND TECHNOLOGY ATAR Category

-Board Developed Course 2 А
+Board Developed Course А

-Prerequisites:.
-Exclusions: Nil
+Prerequisites: Nil Exclusions: Nil

 Cost: \$30

+Course Description:

-Students study design processes, design theory and factors in relation to design projects.
-In the Year 11 course, students study designing and producing, which includes the completion of at least two design projects.
+Students study design processes, design theory and fa students study designing and producing, which include

 In the HSC course, students undertake a study of innovation and emerging technologies, which includes a case study of an innovation.
 They also study designing and producing, which includes the completion of a Major Design Project.

+Main Topics Covered:

-Designing and Producing, including the study of design theory, design processes, creativity, collaborative design research, management, using resources, communication, manufacturing and production, computer-based technologies, safety, evaluation, environmental issues, analysis, marketing and manipulation of materials, tools and techniques.
+Year 11 Course:Year 12 Course:Designing and Producing, including the study of design theory, design processes, creativity, collaborative design research, management, using resources, communication, manufacturing and

-Innovation and Emerging Technologies, including a case study of innovation.

-The study of designing and producing includes a Major Design Project.

-The project folio includes a project proposal and management, project development and realisation, and project evaluation.

-In the Year 11 course, students must participate in hands-on practical activities.

 In the HSC course the comprehensive study of designing and producing that were studied in the Year 11 course are synthesised and applied.
 This culminates in the development and realisation of a Major Design Project and the presentation of a case study.

-HSC examination - one hour and 30 minute written examination.
+External Assessment: HSC examination - 1 hour and 30 minute written exar nination.
 Major Design Project